twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

 We could do a Node.js proxy server as well, but instead of 2 separate Node.js servers (proxy + React development server), we can just repurpose the React development one as well =)

+In production, the setup would be an NGINX server with the same proxy routing pointing towards Django

 ## Getting Started
 To set up this repo, install the following dependencies: